Pizza Temperature and Time

 |Reheat Pizza||350°F (175°C)||10 Minutes|

 - Cooking homemade pizza in an electric oven takes a crispy crust between 400 to 500 degrees F. A softer and chewy crust is produced at 350 degrees F.

 - Neapolitan pizza requires between 900 to 950 degrees F for 2 minutes to bake the dough thoroughly and prevent burning.
 These temperatures are best achieved with a wood fired pizza oven.

 Using fresh tomatoes as your toppings may require an extra 1 minute of cooking.
 Using pepperoni would take about 1 to 2 additional minutes.

 Deep Dish Pizza or Pan Pizza

-Toppings need approximately 2 to 5 extra minutes to cook, depending on your use.
+Depending on your use, toppings need approximately 2 to 5 extra minutes to cook homemade pizza.

 New York-Style Pizza

 - New York-style pizza takes about 650 to 700 degrees F to cook correctly.
 The high temperatures make a crispy crust with juicy toppings.